roststepanov/robonomics-grant-results/diaries/Drone-selfie--grant-diary.md

 * Immersion of the developer into the codebase.
 * Negotiations between new and the previous developer.
 * Preparation of documentation:
-* 1. Docstrings in all modules
+* 1. Adding docstrings in all modules
-* 2. Readme file in main modules
+* 2. Preparing Readme files in main modules
-* 3. Client-server block scheme of product
+* 3. Creating client-server block scheme of product
 * 4. Setting up automatic documentation assembly from docstrings (working on..)